SwipSwup/CONTI-Ex3/README.md

 # @swipswup/password-utilities (Class 2 Example)

 > A small library that creates a strong password and checks if a given password is strong.
+The library has a check if the strong password is actually strong.

 ## Table of Contents